 Did you know that what we eat impacts not only our physical health, but our mental wellbeing as well?
 Dr Megan Lee joins the show to discuss dietary patterns, the latest nutritional research and what food types we should stock up on to improve our mood.

-I am joined today by Dr. Megan Lee, a career researcher, scientist, and academic at Bond University on the Gold Coast in Australia.
-Among her many accolades, Dr Lee has a bachelor’s degree in Psychological Science (with honours) and a PhD in nutritional psychiatry.
-She has published research in many areas, including food and mood, dietary patterns and mental health, body image and disordered eating,
+Today I’m joined by Dr Megan Lee, a career researcher, scientist, and academic at Bond University on the Gold Coast in Australia.
+Among her many accolades, Megan holds a PhD in nutritional psychiatry and has published research on the topics of food and mood, dietary patterns and mental health, body image and disordered eating.
+This is a great listen for anyone interested in nutrition and psychology.
+Okay, here we go.

 It’s a pleasure to speak with you Megan.
-Welcome to AMR.
+Welcome to New Ways.

 Megan: Thank you so much for having me.

-You’ve made huge contributions to multiple fields of research, but I’d like to take it back to the very begining.
-Broadly speaking, what drew you to the fields of nutritional research, body image, satisfaction and mental health?
+You’ve made huge contributions to multiple fields of research, but I’d like to take it back to the very beginning.
+Broadly speaking, what drew you to the fields of nutritional research, body image satisfaction and mental health?

 That’s a really good question.
 When I was younger, I had moments or times of sadness in my life where I would go to the doctor and them that I wasn’t feeling so great and instantly would get prescribed with antidepressant medications and sent off to be on a waiting list to see a psychologist, so, not being able to see psychologist immediately.
 I also had members of my family who were prescribed certain medications for things that they were misdiagnosed with, which had some really negative side effects.